 – Medium used for exchange of priority documents - paper only.

 – Medium allowed for filing applications - paper only.

 – Patent Journals are exchanged with several Patent Offices.

 VIII.
 Other relevant matters concerning education and training in, and promotion of, the use of patent information, including technical assistance to developing countries

-Assistance to developing countries - In 2002, as in previous years, the IPO received trainees from developing countries under the WIPO training program.
+– Assistance to developing countries - in 2003 the IPO did not receive trainees from developing countries under the WIPO training program.

 IX.
 Other relevant matters

 |1.||Classification is allotting one or more classification symbols (e.g., IPC symbols) to a patent application, either before or during search and examination, which symbols are then published with the patent application.|

 |2.||Preclassification is allotting an initial broad classification symbol (e.g., IPC class or subclass, or administrative unit) to a patent application, using human or automated means for internal administrative purposes (e.g., routing an application to the appropriate examiner).
 Usually preclassification is applied by the administration of an office.|